krisheducation/terraform-zero-to-hero/Day-2/07-tfvars.md

 ```

 By using `.tfvars` files, you can keep your Terraform code more generic and flexible while tailoring configurations to different scenarios and environments.

+We donot need to checkin the tfvars file to the source code, we can put it in .gitignore and send it to github repo.
+Any one who wants to execute the terraform code can create their own tfvars file and pass the variables to the main code.
+Now when we will run terraform apply, it will apply the tfvars value to the variables before execution.
+We can have multiple tf vars file like dev.tfvars, prod.tfvars etc

+terraform apply -var-file=dev.tfvars

+Now say I have 100 resource, the I need to modularize.
+Create a folder called module
+push all the file inside the folder except tfvars, since the person executing it will bring his own tfvars according to his needs and put it inside module.